Medically reviewed by Drugs.com. Last updated on Apr 13, 2023.

 After the diagnosis of pseudomembranous colitis has been established, therapeutic measures should be initiated.
 Mild cases of pseudomembranous colitis usually respond to drug discontinuation alone.
 In moderate to severe cases, consideration should be given to management with fluids and electrolytes, protein supplementation and treatment with an antibacterial drug clinically effective against C. difficile colitis.

-Information for Patients: Patients using Erythromycin Topical Gel should receive the following information and instructions:
+Patients using Erythromycin Topical Gel USP, 2% should receive the following information and instructions:

 - This medication is to be used as directed by the physician.
 It is for external use only.
 Avoid contact with the eyes, nose, mouth, and all mucous membranes.